bionetslab/grn-benchmark/README.md

 3. Add your downstream analysis to the downstream analysis file.
 4. Document input and output of your programs.

+## Reproduction
+Attempt to replicate the examples/figures shown in the if not available using the data set(s) supplied in the study.

 ## A note on the scripts.
 1. Follow the supplied specifications regarding parameters, output folder strucutre, etc.